-Hyundai Tucson Hybrid costs, insurance, warranty & tax
+Hyundai Tucson Hybrid running costs, insurance, warranty & tax

-The cheapest Tucson to run will be the forthcoming plug-in hybrid, but for now the hybrid is pretty affordable to keep on the road
+The cheapest Tucson to run is the plug-in hybrid, but the hybrid is pretty affordable to keep on the road, too

 |Insurance group||Warranty||Service interval||2021/22 company-car tax cost (20%/40%)|

 The Hyundai Tucson Hybrid should be a reasonably affordable car to run, if not offering the rock-bottom bills of a pure-electric or plug-in hybrid alternative.
 Its insurance rating is reasonable considering the list price, while the five-year warranty with no mileage limit is a big boon.
 Company-car tax is still hefty for this hybrid version due to its circa-130g/km CO2 emissions; for ultra-low rates you'll need to wait for the upcoming plug-in variant to appear.